FULL LIST: Face mask ordinances in place across SC

 COLUMBIA, S.C.
-(WIS) - A multitude of cities, counties and municipalities across the state have started passing ordinances requiring people to wear face masks in a variety of different settings.
+(WIS) - A multitude of cities, counties and municipalities across the state have passed ordinances requiring people to wear face masks in a variety of different settings.

 Here’s a breakdown of the areas that have passed such resolutions, separated by region: Midlands, Lowcountry, Pee Dee and Upstate.